Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \subsection{In-group and out-group interactions between agents}

-We begin by examining patterns of in-group and out-group interactions among agents---specifically, the frequency with which agents engage with others affiliated with the same political coalition versus those aligned with opposing coalitions.
+We begin by examining patterns of inter-group interactions among agents, divided into in-group and out-group interactions; specifically, the frequency with which agents engage with others affiliated with the same political coalition versus those aligned with opposing coalitions.
 To assess the similarity between simulated and real-world behavior, we aggregate interactions from 10 independent runs for each parameter configuration (model, network initialization, and recommender system) into a single dataset.
 We then compute the proportion of in-group and out-group interactions for each coalition, applying the same procedure to the empirical interaction data used to initialize the simulations.
 In particular, we focus on replies.
 Finally, we evaluate correspondence by calculating Pearson correlations: four values capturing in-group alignment (one per coalition) and twelve values capturing out-group interactions (three per coalition).
+For in-group interactions, we compute the correlations between the diagonals of the simulated and empirical interaction matrices.
+These values capture the degree to which the simulated model reproduces the proportion of interactions occurring among users supporting the same political coalition.

+For out-group interactions, we instead focus on the off-diagonal elements of the interaction matrices, which represent interactions between users of different political leanings.
+In this case, the correlations quantify how well the simulated percentages of cross-coalition interactions align with those observed in real data.